 “Another big differentiator for Continuum is that they entirely own their core product stack and technology,” Oleson adds.
 “Knowing that we can provide feedback and that Continuum is able to enhance and update its products based on the needs of its partner community is really valuable to us.”

-In addition to Continuum BDR, Oleson and the team at FBP leverage additional elements of Continuum’s IT management platform to deliver the best possible service to their customers.
+In addition to Continuum Recover, Oleson and the team at FBP leverage additional elements of Continuum’s IT management platform to deliver the best possible service to their customers.
 This includes Continuum’s intelligent Remote Monitoring and Management (RMM) solution which is also backed by the company’s NOC technicians, as well as its white-label Help Desk offering which provides frontline support directly to end users.

 “Continuum’s technicians have specialized expertise and knowledge, so we don’t have to hire resources with those same skillsets,” Oleson explains.
 “Being able to offload work to the NOC and Help Desk enables our team to focus on client relationships and revenue-driving activities.
 The Help Desk team, for instance, is resolving between 94–95% of our tickets each month.”